byuccl/f4pga-classroom/Setup_And_Tutorials/ssh.md

-# Create SSH Key on Linux
+# Create SSH Key on Linux and Add To Github

 1. Create an SSH key on a Linux workstation by typing: `ssh-keygen` at a terminal.
 Hit return a bunch of times until it is done.
 It will create the file `~/.ssh/id_rsa.pub`.
 2. Go to https://github.com/settings/keys in a web browswer, and add your public key to your Github account using the New SSH key button.